Recovery for posterior cervical fusion

 When determining the best procedure for you and your lifestyle, it is important to review all aspects of each procedure, including infection rates, surgical outcomes and associated recovery time.
-At Laser Spine Institute, we offer the most effective and successful procedures available, which is why we are transparent by offering our prospective patients all of the information needed to make an informed decision.
+At Laser Spine Institute, our minimally invasive procedures are a safer and effective alternative to traditional open spine surgery.^ Our team is more than happy to offer prospective patients all of the information needed to make an informed decision.

 Advantages of Laser Spine Institute’s minimally invasive spine surgery: